Gown-dono/PromptBox/README.md

 - Select a previously exported JSON file
 - All prompts will be imported as new entries

-### Theme Toggle
-- Click the theme icon in the top-right corner to switch between Light and Dark modes
-- Your preference is saved automatically

 ## Data Storage

 All data is stored locally in: